0xMukesh/thw-faucet-cli/blog.md

 Select the GitHub repo and select add environment variables.

 This should create a new project for us.
-Open up that project you would first see that the deploy has been failed, don't worry we would fix that in a minute.
+Open up that project you would first see that the deployment has failed, don't worry we would fix that in a minute.

 Open the settings tab